 In our work in Central America, we have seen that climate change, agriculture, and poverty are deeply intertwined.
 Current farming methods do not meet the world’s growing demand for food, do not generate enough income for those growing the food, and contribute a third of all greenhouse emissions worldwide.
 Our market-led agriculture projects address all three facets of this issue.
 We are investing in modern production systems that significantly increase the number of harvests and increase the yield of each harvest—meaning more income and more food is generated on less land with fewer emissions.
 We are also investing in the formation of farming associations which empower families to work together for increased influence with buyers.
 We are especially excited that a special partnership with Rick Steves will facilitate the growth of our Climate Smart Agribusiness Center in San José, Nicaragua.

 In the Ixil Region of Guatemala, 82% of the population lives in poverty, and three of every four children suffer severe and chronic malnutrition.
 It is in this region that Agros has begun developing a plan to implement proven methodologies for stemming chronic malnutrition in children.
-In 32 communities, Agros will ensure that pregnant women, babies, and young children receive the health care and food they need to thrive.
+In remote, high-need villages, Agros will ensure that pregnant women, babies, and young children receive the health care and food they need to thrive.
 Additionally, we’ll be training mothers to supplement their household income as entrepreneurs.
 They will learn how to start and run businesses that ensure adequate income for health and food needs.
 When mothers thrive, the whole family thrives.
+Keep reading about Healthy Start here.